mesosphere/dcos-commons/frameworks/elastic/docs/quick-start.md

   ```

-**Note:** If you did not install coordinator nodes, you should direct all queries to your data nodes instead:
+**Note:** If you did not install any coordinator nodes, you should direct all queries to your data nodes instead:

 ```bash
 curl -s -u elastic:changeme 'data.elastic.l4lb.thisdcos.directory:9200/_cat/nodes?v'